Victor-Palha/Api-Restful-ts/README.md

 ## Integrating express
 ***
 * Let's start express on `app.ts` importing the modules, create middleware to accept JSON data and start the server.
-    * We are using the module *config*, then we gonna create one folder called `config` and create a file called `default.ts` to store sensitive variables.
+    * We are using the module *config*, then we gonna create one folder named `config` and create a file named `default.ts` to store sensitive variables.
     * Inside the file we export the variables, creating one object like that:
     * ![config](img-reposi/config.png)
     ```ts